emmycodingawards/cpp-logic/NOTES.md

 # questions.java
 - Programmers: Emmy and Preet
-- See Questions Project board to keep track of questions that have been completed
+- See Questions checklist below to keep track of questions that have been completed.

 # linkedlist.java
 - Programmer: Chris M.